Machine Learning for Account Takeover

 Automated Customer Training of the Machine Learning Algorithm

-Web applications are a huge attack vector for any business and when sophisticated threats to these applications are designed to look like the legitimate consumers they’re meant to serve, traditional signature-based or rate limiting detection methods just don’t work.
+Web applications are a huge attack vector for any business and when sophisticated threats to these applications are designed to look like the legitimate consumers they’re meant to serve, traditional signature-based or rate-limiting detection methods just don’t work.
+That’s why we work with machine learning.

 From the very outset, you train the machine learning to understand your critical paths, vulnerabilities, and top business priorities using a simple visual tool.
 This allows our machine learning to learn from your environment, even before you are live.
 This ensures that the risk rating is entirely appropriate and aligned with your business goals as soon as the service goes live and can report on and deliver the critical information needed when making a mitigation decision.